 What is an IRS Notice of Deficiency (CP3219A)?

-An IRS Notice of Deficiency, or Notice CP3219A, lets you know that the information you reported on your tax return is different from the information reported to the IRS by third parties, such as your employer or any financial institution in which you have accounts, and the IRS has changed the amount of tax you owe.
+An IRS Notice of Deficiency, or Notice CP3219A, is sent when there is a discrepancy in your tax information.
+This IRS notice lets you know that the information you reported on your tax return is different than what third parties, such as your employer or financial institutions, have reported to the IRS.

-If you agree with the changes made by the IRS and you do not have additional income, credits or expenses that you need to report, you do not need to amend your tax return.
-You can sign the Form 5564, Notice of Deficiency – Waiver and send it to the IRS.
-If you have additional income, credits or expenses, then you will need to amend your tax return and file Form 1040-X.
+If you agree with all the changes made by the IRS and have no additional income, credits, or expenses that you need to report, you’re all set.
+You don’t need to amend your return.
+All you have to do is sign Form 5564, Notice of Deficiency – Waiver, which is included in your deficiency notice,and send it to the IRS.

 Disagree With The Notice of Deficiency?
 Here’s What You Need to Do

 If you partially agree or completely disagree with the changes, and have additional information for the IRS to consider, mail or fax the information along with Form 5564.
 You can also contact the third party that reported the information in question (e.g. employer) and ask them to correct it.

 You also have the right to challenge the proposed changes by filing a petition with the U.S. Tax Court within 90 days of the letter on your notice.
 During this time, the IRS is barred from assessing or enforcing the collection of the proposed tax debt.